timescale/docs/timescaledb/tutorials/nfl-analytics/advanced-analysis.md

 Notice how the Defensive End (DE) position has a large discrepancy between its mean and median values.
 The median data implies that most DE players do not run very much during passing plays.
 However, the mean data implies that some of the DE players must be running a significant amount.
-You may want to find out who these high performing defensive players are if you're trying to find players to draft for a fantasy league!

 ### Number of snap plays by player where they were on the offense

-In this query, you are counting the number of passing events a player was involved in while playing the offensive.
+In this query, you are counting the number of passing events a player was involved in while playing offense.
 You might notice how much slower this query runs than the ones above which use continuous aggregates.
 The speed you see here is comparable to what you would get in the other queries without using continuous aggregates.